cmather/meteor-mini-pages/README.md

 ##Usage

 This package provides simple routing and navigation for your Meteor app.
 You can check out a full example in the examples directory.
+It was inspired heavily by the Meteor.Router project: git://github.com/tmeasday/meteor-router.git.

 The package provides a few features: